matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

   by the bridge.
 It is used as a fallback when there is no other more specific reason.

-* `m.event_too_old` When the foreign network does not support timestamp massaging like Matrix does, a message will – with enough time passed – fall out of its original context.
+* `m.event_too_old` A message will – with enough time passed – fall out of its original context.
 In this case the bridge might decide that the event is too old and emit this error.

 * `m.foreign_network_error` The bridge was doing its job fine, but the foreign network permanently refused to handle the event.